ziyihu/Tower-Defence/README.md

  Small generator: generates a little bit of power Large generator: generates a lot of power

+ On Feb 9th.
+ Have implemented the targeting facility to increase the damage of nearby towers Have implemented the reasearch lab to get research points to unlock the tech tree Have implemented the supercapacitor to increase the rate of the fire of nearby towers Have implemented the alien recovery to get diamonds when killing enemies in the range

+Undo parts:
  Targeting facility: increases the damage of nearby towers Research labs: generates research point over time
  Supercapcitor: increases the rate of fire of nearby towers